RSS Feed

 Related Terms: | ||

 Hedge Fund A private investment partnership that can use leverage and derivatives, take both long and short positions, ...
 Mutual Funds Mutual funds are the most common type of pooled investment.
 Funds "slice and dice" many types of ...
-Index Funds An index fund is a fund that follows a passive investing strategy, meaning that the fund ... | ||
+Actively Managed Funds In most actively managed funds, the fund manager makes specific investments with the goal of outperforming ... |

 « View the Stock Market Dictionary »